physiopy/phys2bids/docs/howto.rst

 First, we can see what information ``phys2bids`` reads from the file, and make sure this is correct before processing the file.

 The simplest way of calling ``phys2bids`` is moving to the folder containing the physiological file and typing:
+For this tutorial we will copy the data to a new directory so we don't mess with the repo:
 .. code-block:: shell
+    mkdir test_dir
+    cp -r phys2bids/phys2bids/tests/data/* test_dir

-    cd phys2bids/phys2bids/tests/data/
+    cd test_dir
-    phys2bids -in tutorial_file
+    mkdir physio

 ``phys2bids`` will try to get the extension for you.
-However, we’ll use one more argument to have a sneak peak into the content of the file:
+However, we’ll use -info to have a sneak peak into the content of the file and -outdir to direct all the files to the same directory:

 .. code-block:: shell

-    phys2bids -in tutorial_file.txt -info
+    phys2bids -in tutorial_file.txt -info -outdir physio

 This ``-info`` argument means ``phys2bids`` does not process the file, but only outputs information it reads from the file, by printing to the terminal and outputting a png plot of the data in the current directory:

 .. code-block:: shell

-    INFO:phys2bids.phys2bids:Currently running phys2bids version v1.3.0-beta+149.ge4a3c87
+    INFO       Currently running phys2bids version 0.4.0+1464.g4a56c2a.dirty
-    INFO:phys2bids.phys2bids:Input file is tutorial_file.txt
+    INFO       Input file is tutorial_file.txt
-    INFO:phys2bids.utils:File extension is .txt
+    INFO       File extension is .txt
-    WARNING:phys2bids.utils:If both acq and txt files exist in the path, acq will be selected.
+    WARNING    If both acq and txt files exist in the path, acq will be selected.
-    INFO:phys2bids.phys2bids:Reading the file ./tutorial_file.txt
+    INFO       Reading the file ./tutorial_file.txt
-    INFO:phys2bids.interfaces.txt:phys2bids detected that your file is in Labchart format INFO:phys2bids.phys2bids:Reading infos
+    INFO       phys2bids detected that your file is in Labchart format INFO       Checking that units of measure are BIDS compatible WARNING    The given unit mmHg does not have aliases, passing it as is WARNING    The given unit mmHg does not have aliases, passing it as is INFO       Reading infos
-    INFO:phys2bids.physio_obj:
+    INFO
     ------------------------------------------------
     File tutorial_file.txt contains:
     01. Trigger; sampled at 1000.0 Hz